Last Updated on February 15, 2022 by Anne-Marie

 ● shredded cabbage or lettuce

-● plain no-fat Greek yogurt or vegan dairy-free sour cream
+● plain no-fat Greek yogurt or vegan tofu sour cream (dairy-free)

 ● tortilla chips

 Ways to serve leftovers

 Store leftovers in an airtight container.
 Then use to make:

 ● Taco bowls using Easy Mexican Rice or white or brown rice.

 ● Carne asada fries are French fries topped with chopped steak, salsa, melted shredded cheese, sour cream, and guacamole.

 Try these other Mexican recipes